aiwebarchitects/Melody-Maker/README.md

 1. Clone this repository
 2. Open `index.html` in your browser

-## More from AIWebArchitects

-Check out our [shop](https://aiwebarchitects.com/) for more innovative web design templates and tools!

 ## License

 This project is open source and available under the [MIT License](LICENSE).